Subprime car loans and bad credit finance explained

 What's the danger with subprime loans?

-Instead, the risk with bad credit car loans is twofold.
+The risk with bad credit car loans is twofold.
 First it’s with the car buyers: if they’ve been sold finance which they either do not understand or cannot afford in the long run, they may risk defaulting on the loan.
 Falling behind on payments could lead to the car being repossessed, will hurt your credit score further and could lead to you being declined finance altogether.

 The second risk is to the car market in general.
 If a large economic shock were to take place where borrowers suddenly find themselves unable to pay their loans, car manufacturers and dealers could see major falls in revenue.
 Forecourts could fill with more used cars, driving down prices and damaging the car market as a whole.

-The Bank of England has already raised concerns about the growing reliance on finance.
+The Bank of England has previously raised concerns about the growing reliance on finance.
 A blog by an economist at the Bank of England said: “The industry’s growing reliance on PCP has made it more vulnerable to macroeconomic downturns.”

 Should you avoid subprime car finance?